Long-delayed Alabama concert at Mohegan Sun Arena in Wilkes-Barre postponed again until July 23, 2021

 First announced in October of 2018, the show was originally postponed after vocalist/guitarist Randy Owen came down with “a severe sinus infection and an infected throat,” then again due to Owen’s “ongoing complications with cluster migraines and vertigo.”
 It was pushed to Oct.
 2 due to the coronavirus pandemic, but conditions have not improved enough for the band’s 50th Anniversary Tour to continue at this time.

-Additionally, The Charlie Daniels Band was going to open the Wilkes-Barre concert but the 83-year-old singer recently died of a stroke on July 6.
+Additionally, The Charlie Daniels Band was booked to open the Wilkes-Barre concert but the 83-year-old singer recently died of a stroke on July 6.
 Next year, Alabama will be part of an all-star lineup honoring Daniels at his annual Volunteer Jam in Tennessee.

 “[There is] nobody I respected or admired, in this world, any more than my real friend, Charlie Daniels,” Owen said.